gatikman/gatikman.github.io/public/files/resume.md

 # Frontend Developer (React + TypeScript)

 Strong background in building scalable, responsive, and user-friendly web applications in international environments.
-8+ years of hands-on frontend experience with React, TypeScript, and modern JavaScript frameworks (15+ years working on web development).
+8+ years of hands-on frontend experience with React, TypeScript, and modern JavaScript frameworks (Total 15+ years working on web development).

 ---